sam0delkin/intellij-psa/README.md

 red ![active_image](src/main/resources/icons/pluginIcon_error_16.svg) dot on the left top corner, showing the result of last PSA operation.
 If result wee succeed, icon will be green and red otherwise.

-Also if you click on the icon, a quick plugin actions menu will be show:
+Also, if you click on the icon, a quick plugin actions menu will be show:

 ![widget_menu](doc/images/psa_widget_popup_menu.png)